Enjoying our puzzle hints?

 Actually belongs to: MESS AROUND (WITH)

-while 'play' can be a musical term, in this context it means to engage in an activity for enjoyment, making it a better fit for the 'MESS AROUND (WITH)' category
+while 'play' can be a musical performance direction, in this context it means to mess around or tinker

 Today's Tricky Traps — Red Herrings Explained